1931 Indianapolis 500: Saturday May 23

 The first day of time trials was held Saturday May 23, with the track available for qualifying from 10:00 a.m. to 7:01 p.m. (sundown).
 The minimum qualifying speed for gasoline powered engines was set at 90 mph.
 Dave Evans was the first car out to qualify, in the Cummins Diesel Special.
 Evans completed his run at 96.871 mph, well above the 80 mph minimum speed required for diesel-powered entries.

 Russ Snowberger won the pole position with a four-lap average speed of 112.796 mph.
 A total of 19 cars took to the track, but only 17 cars officially qualified.
 Rounding out the front row was Bill Cummings and first year driver Paul Bost.
 Snowberger winning the pole was a surprise, not only because his nearly-stock motor Studebaker outperformed Cummings and others, but three of the favorites for the pole did not even get to put in a time.
 Cummings first attempt early in the day started out with a lap of 115.001 mph, but he suffered a failed clutch.
 Cumming's second attempt run managed only a 112.563 mph, just 0.66 seconds shy of bumping Snowberger from the pole.

 Shorty Cantlon was kept off the track for the whole weekend, still awaiting an engine rebuild.
 He was expected to qualify on Tuesday.
 Louis Meyer, another favorite, took to the track to make an attempt in the 16-cylinder Sampson Special.
 He came down the mainstretch, but lost control in turn one, brushing the inside and outside wall.
 He drove back to the pits with a bent frame, and would be forced to make repairs.

 Defending pole position and race winner Billy Arnold was having trouble finding speed over the past couple of days, but scrambled to make an attempt late in the day on Saturday.
 He wheeled to the line at 7:08 p.m., past the deadline for the track to close.
 Officials decided to allow the run, and his four-lap average of 113.848 mph tentatively took the pole position.
 After the run, some drivers protested, and during a post-qualifying inspection, it was found that Arnold's brake cables were not connected.
-During the rush to get the car on the track, the crew had neglected to connect the brake cables, and technical committee chairman Louis H. Schwitzer disallowed the run.
+During the rush to get the car on the track, the crew had neglected to connect the brake cables, and technical committee chairman Louis Schwitzer disallowed the run.